charlesportoferreira/word2vec/Readme.md

           Name of the arff file that will be generated

         --model:
-          Path to the word2vec trained model
+          Relative path from your current folder to the word2vec trained model

         --type:
           Select the type of model to use.
 Choices are: model, bin, txt

         --aggregator:
           [Optional parameter] Select between sum or mean.
           Its set which way document vector will be generated Default = mean

         --noheader: